Welcome! My name is Andy Li, second-year PhD student in Finance at

 Research Interests

-I enjoy applying granular (administrative, confidential, and hand-collected) data to answer aggregate questions, and combining empirical findings with theories.
+I enjoy applying granular (administrative and hand-collected) data to answer aggregate questions, and combining empirical findings with theories.

 Research